moundahiwale/profile-app/README.md

 Memento: ProfileState
 Caretaker: ProfileStateHistory

+**Internationalization**
+The app provides an option to change the language on the profile page using ngx-translate.
+The available languages are English, German and Portuguese.
+To add or edit translations, make necessary changes in the respective translation json files available under 'src/assets/i18n'

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` (run `npm install` before `ng serve` to install dependencies) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Considerations for production applications